You are here

 Picture to story

-Prepare a set of pictures that are likely to stimulate the interest and imagination of your students.
+Prepare a picture that is likely to stimulate the interest and imagination of your students.

-- Show the picture to the students and have them work in groups to prepare some questions about the photo.
+- Show a picture to the students and have them work in groups to prepare some questions about it.
 Below is an attachment with an example photo.
 Here are some example questions the students may ask.

 Who is the man?
 How old is the man?
 Where does he live?

 Who is he talking to?
 What is he talking about?
 What is he saying?

 How does he feel?
 Why is he looking worried?
 What will happen to him?

 - When the students are working together monitor and help with the question forming.
 Provide advice and correction if necessary.
 If students are struggling to think of questions, provide prompts.

 - When you feel the students have produced enough questions ask students to ask you the questions orally.